cgoliver/zminerva/README.md

 	sudo git clone https://github.com/Zulban/ztools

 ###Windows and OSX
 Currently no Windows or OSX support.
 Only tested on Linux.
 It would be really easy to port without xvfb (which allows the --headless option).
 It's just a matter of using python3-chardet instead of uchardet in ztools/webpage.py.
+This is really designed to be run headless on a Linux server, anyways.

 ##Usage
 ###Watch List
-The list of courses you want to monitor must be saved in the file "watchlist".
-You must provide a department, code, and semester.
-CRNs are optional.
+The list of courses you want to monitor must be saved in a file named "watchlist".
+If you run zminerva.py without a watchlist, it will generate a demo watchlist for you.
 Example:

 	fall 2013, comp 250, crn 827
 	fall 2013, edpe 335

 This will monitor the status of only one comp 250 (with that CRN).
 It also monitors all EDPE 335 and reports only the best status.
+Use commas and spaces as shown above.

 ###Basic
 At a minimum, you must provide your @mail.mcgill.ca username and password: